 Expected outcomes and potential pitfalls.
 The work under this Aim is relatively low risk and high reward.
 We do have experience with timing and dosing such manipulations for sustained effect (reviewed in [109]) and the rest of the experimental procedures are familiar from past work (as noted under Aim 1).
 The experimental work per se would be high reward in that parasite burden and multivariate immunological data following manipulation of rates and effector impacts of induced immune responses are unknown.
 We do intend to give trickle infections to wild type host strains, while we will give bolus infections to knockouts.
 However, we may ultimately challenge knockouts with trickle infections as well, depending on early results, in order to decouple time and signal dependent effects on dose-dependence.

+These two experiments will allow us to overcome key challenges with theory-data integration in Aim 1.
+In particular, the early dynamics of the immune response depend on the early dynamics of parasite biomass growth (Fig. 2), which we cannot observe either directly or indirectly (because culls occur later in infection and egg shedding only happens after reaching adulthood).
+By timing immune measurements to occur on days following trickle dosing, we will gain important insight into the initial rates of clearance- or chronicity-promoting feedbacks by parasite biomass.
+This will both test the model predictions and help us identify the shapes of key functions in the model.

+Direct manipulation of the molecules that generate the feedback processes provides complementary insights.
+One of the major challenges for parameterizing mechanistic models of antagonistic interactions (the essential step that allows us to quantify the feedbacks) is that it is difficult to understand which partner is driving the interaction.
+For example, Th2 stimulation is driven by parasite biomass, but acts to suppress the growth of that biomass, so an observation of low Th2 stimulation and low parasite biomass could be due to intrinsically slow growth of parasite biomass or a highly effective immune response preventing parasite biomass growth.
+So, by manipulating Muc5ac, we can more clearly observe the interaction between parasite biomass and Th2 induction (quantifying clearance-promoting feedbacks) because we have separated the effect of the parasite on induction from the effect of induction on the parasite.
+We gain similar mechanistic insight by manipulating other cytokines and parasite immunomodulatory molecules, allowing us to more fully develop the model to gain an understanding of the processes driving infection dynamics.

-One potential outcome is that However, if we find we are still unable to fit the data well, we can simplify our complex dynamical model to a discrete dynamic model [110], which represents the immune system as network of interacting nodes, each of which can take only two states (ON or OFF).
+However, if we find we are still unable to fit the data well, we can simplify our complex dynamical model to a discrete dynamic model [110], which represents the immune system as network of interacting nodes, each of which can take only two states (ON or OFF).
 This approach is useful when quantitative data are insufficient to characterize the functional relationships between variables [111].
 Such models have been successfully applied to model host-macroparasite interactions [112, 113], suggesting that they are a viable alternative pathway to our system as well.

-Aim 3: Titrate in full environmental naturalism in “rewilded” mice kept outdoors, to quantify effects upon immune feedbacks and thus duration of nematode infection.
+Aim 3: Embed strain x dose interactions in a more realistc natural environment by rewilding mice and quantifying effects upon immune feedbacks and duration of infection fuller environmental naturalism in “rewilded” mice kept outdoors, to quantify effects upon immune feedbacks and thus duration of nematode infection.